hbr4/PythonHomework/README.md

- - Firstly, a python script was developed for hello-world.
+ - Firstly, a python script was developed for hello-world via PyCharm.
 The script used was:

     `print("Hello-World!")`